How to make your own moveable raised bed - step by step

 The benefits of making your own containers

-A big advantage of making your own containers is that you can design them to fit your space - perfect for small spaces where every inch is valuable.
-Also, decent sized containers for veg growing are often hard to buy or pricey - so making your own can save you time and money.
-It's also rewarding to make your own and to give new life to recycled materials.
+When you make your own containers you can design them to fit your space exactly: perfect for when every inch of space is valuable.
+Large containers, suitable for veg growing are also hard to buy or expensive.
+Making your own can save you money and is an opportunity to give new life to recycled materials.

-The general rule with containers is that bigger is better - as long as space and weight holding capacity permits.
+The general rule with containers is that bigger is better - if space and weight holding capacity permits.
 Bigger containers hold more soil, food and water.
-This means you get bigger, more productive crops.
-Bigger containers are also easier to look after, and require less regular watering and feeding.
+This results in bigger, more productive, healthier crops.
+They are also easier to look after, requiring less regular watering and feeding.

 What you need